harshdevcode/Blogs-Project/posts/what-is-jwt-json-web-token-how-does-jwt-authentication-work.md

 The header and Payload section of the JWT is always Base64 encoded.

 ### How does JWT Authentication work?
-When to use JWT Authentication? {# How does JWT Authentication work?
-When to use JWT Authentication?}
+When to use JWT Authentication? {#how-does-jwt-authentication-work-when-to-use-jwt-authentication}

 When it comes to API authentication and server-to-server authorization, JSON web token (JWT) is particularly a useful technology.
 In terms of Single Sign-On (SSO), it means that a service provider can receive trustworthy information from the authentication server.